alphagov/govuk_ab_testing/README.md

 </head>
 ```

-You'll be able to test the controller like this:
+#### Test helpers

+The most common usage of an A/B test is to serve two different variants of the
+same page.
+In this situation, you can test the controller using `with_variant`.
+It will configure the request and assert that the response is configured
+correctly:

 ```ruby
 # test/controllers/party_controller_test.rb